 The workbook for this course consists of 82 pages for the student and a 40-page answer key at the back.
 The answer key has answers only for the predictable questions or the writing assignments that require specific information.
 The pages are perforated for easy removal, and it makes the most sense to give students the pages they need each week and keep the answer key in the book.

 The workbook has two activities per chapter.
-The first is a set of questions or a writing assignment that helps parents check that students understand and recall the material.
+The first activity is a set of questions or a writing assignment that helps parents check that students understand and recall the material.
 The second is a puzzle or another writing assignment.
 (Only two chapters have writing assignments for both activities.)
 The groups of questions are presented in a variety of formats.

 The Story of the Church is an excellent course for Catholic students at this level.
 It introduces them to Church history without overwhelming them.
 And the support activities in the workbook are outstanding.